EndPointCorp/end-point-blog/2014/06/23/yapcna-2014-day-one.html.md

 > “We’ve got a golden opportunity to turn Perl into whatever we like.
 Let’s not take it.”
 >

 This was the first time I’d heard Larry speak.
-He touched briefly on his bout with cancer, and that he was now one year cancer-free—which prompted a great, congratulatory outburst from the room.
+He touched briefly on his bout with cancer, and that he was now one year cancer-free—​which prompted a great, congratulatory outburst from the room.

 From here, we jumped into the first round of lightning talks.
 I can’t do them justice, as they were here and gone almost before I could write down the title.
 One discussed a “universal” stemming library.
 [Stemming](https://en.wikipedia.org/wiki/Word_stem) is the process of linguistic analysis to find a root word (usually for search indexing: “hacker”, “hacked”, and “hacking” would all be indexed under “hack”.
 The library is an attempt to put almost two dozen languages under one umbrella so that code processing a natural language doesn’t care which language it is.